Skip to main contentSkip to footer

 May we think of Freedom not as the right to do as we please, but as the opportunity to do what is right.”
 P. Marshall

 Hello and Welcome to United States History!
-I have been a history professor at College of the Canyons for 20 years.
+I have been a history professor at College of the Canyons for 22 years.
 I am passionate about history and its importance and relevance to our lives.
-We will journey through history together and learn the story of our amazing and unique country.
+We will journey through history together and learn the story of our amazing and unique country, and the women and men who made it a reality.
+I do not support any agenda which deviates from historic fact and reality.

 Course Description

 I teach with an emphasis on our social and cultural history.
 What happened is important, but its significance is crucial.
-History is our story, it’s a human story and its not always pretty or perfect.
-History includes subjects which may be sensitive or controversial.
-We will study and discuss these topics with sensitivity, however, I will not revise, sanitize or eliminate these subjects.
-We will explore the actions and consequences of historic figures and events and the resulting impact.
-Come prepared to learn historical truth.
+We will study, examine and discuss the actions, consequences and impact of significant figures and events of our history.
+History is our story, it's a human story and its not always pretty or perfect.
+Our studies will include subjects which may be sensitive or controversial.
+We will discuss these all with sensitivity, however, I will not revise, sanitize or eliminate any aspect of our history.
+I do not engage in an agenda which advances a particular narrative.
+Come prepared to learn historic fact.

-FOR LIVE ON CAMPUS CLASSES: Instructor lectures, documentary films and student group discussions will supplement your required textbook reading.
+FOR LIVE ON CAMPUS CLASSES: Instructor lectures, documentary films, student group discussions and active learning will supplement your required textbook reading.

-FOR FULLY ONLINE CLASSES: Recorded Instructor lectures will supplement your required textbook reading.
+FOR FULLY ONLINE CLASSES: Recorded Instructor lectures, imbedded films and documentaries and discussions will supplement your required textbook reading.

 HISTORY 112 - We will study United States history from Reconstruction to the present.
-Topics covered include: the Progressive Era, World War I, the Twenties, the Great Depression, World War II, the Cold War, the Sixties, up to current events.
+Topics covered include: the Progressive Era, World War I, the Twenties, the Great Depression, World War II, the Cold War, the Sixties, the 80's and further to current events.

 HISTORY 120 - We will study the impact of women on the history of the United States from colonization, the Revolutionary era, westward expansion, the Civil War, Reconstruction, the Women's movement, World War I, the Great Depression, World War II, the second wave Women's movement and current events.